neondatabase/website/content/docs/guides/liquibase-workflow.md

 ### Check your SQL

-Before applying the update, you can run the [updateSQL](https://docs.liquibase.com/commands/update/update-sql.html) command to inspect the SQL Liquibase will apply when you run the update command:
+Before applying the update, you can run the [updateSQL](https://docs.liquibase.com/commands/update/update-sql.html) command to inspect the SQL Liquibase will apply when running the update command:

 ```bash
 liquibase --url=jdbc:postgresql://ep-rapid-bush-01185324.us-east-2.aws.neon.tech:5432/blog updateSQL